 Remember: Hypo is ‘underactive’, Hyper is ‘overactive’.
 Sometimes there are very few symptoms.

-Also worth mentioning something called the ‘Parathyroid’ as these glands can frequently be related to NET Cancer (see my blog on Multiple Endocrine Neoplasia (MEN)).
+Also, worth mentioning something called the ‘Parathyroid’ as these glands can frequently be related to NETs (see my blog on Multiple Endocrine Neoplasia (MEN)).
 It’s another subject in its own right but I just wanted to emphasise that this is a totally different organ with a totally different function (it regulates Calcium).
 They are located adjacent to the Thyroid, thus the term ‘para’.

 There are a number of different types of Thyroid Cancer